elastic/elasticsearch-net/new_docs/contents/nest/facets/handling.markdown

       )
 	);

-Allowing you to take advantage of all the cool facets stuff built in to elasticsearch.
+Allowing you to take advantage of all the cool facets stuff built into Elasticsearch.

 ###  Getting to your facet